h-rueda/Report4s/README.md

 There are three strategies:
 + `all`     Screenshot for each intercepted webdriver event.
 This is the default value.
 + `last`    Screenshot of the last step for each `@Test` annotated method.
-+ `failed`  Screenshot of the last step for each test failure.
++ `failed`  Screenshot of the last step for each failed test.
++ `none`    Deactivation of automatic screenshot gathering except for the last step of failed tests.

 Regardless of the strategy, the user can gather additional screenshots and log messages manually (see next section).

+In practical terms, the `failed` and `none` strategies behave the same.

 ## How to log custom messages